seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Nor pluck it from his finger, for the wealth
 That the world masters.
 Now, in faith, Gratiano,
 You give your wife too unkind a cause of grief:
-An ’twere to me, I should be mad at it.
+An 'twere to me, I should be mad at it.

 **BASSANIO**
 *\[Aside]*